 and a place almost as old as time.

 I speak Spanish, Arabic,

 On one side of a particularly evocative spread, a sorrowful mama holds her baby close.
 She wears a loose green headscarf patterned with plants growing in cultivated rows.
 Her headscarf design trails across to the next page that shows where her sadness originates: a slightly stooped-over abuelo, working the fields with a hoe.
-Observant young readers may understand this mama as Madre Tierra, and know that their own ancestors are both spiritual and physical:
+Some young readers may recognize her as Pachamama, the sacred Earth Mother of the Indigenous peoples of the Andes—and know that their own ancestors are both spiritual and physical:

 Mi mama creates life.

 My ancestors did amazing things